 Funds from operations are cash flow from operating activities excluding changes in working capital.
 It is a supplemental measure to gauge performance of the Company before non-cash items.
 Working capital is calculated as current assets minus current liabilities.
 Working capital is used by Management to gauge what banking facilities are available for reinvestment in the business.

-Return on average total assets for the three months ended March 31, 2012, is calculated as annualized year to date EBITDA divided by the average total assets over the fourth quarter of 2011, including a three month lag.
+Annualized return on average total assets for the six months ended June 30, 2012, is calculated as annualized year to date EBITDA divided by the average of total assets over the fourth quarter of 2011 and first quarter of 2012, including a three month lag.
 The three month lag represents the time between the purchase of capital assets and when they are deployed in the field and earning revenue.
 In 2011, the return on average total assets calculation was adjusted to include total Company assets, whereas prior calculations included total drilling services assets only.